 Overview

-SQLite is a lightweight, self-contained database engine that comes bundled with Python, making it an excellent choice for small to medium-sized applications.
+SQLite is a lightweight, self-contained database engine that comes built into Python, making it an excellent choice for small to medium-sized applications.

 1. Setting Up SQLite